Quantification of the cascading tipping probability from the AMOC to the Amazon rainforest

-Gray cells correspond to a probability of $0$.
-Therefore, the rightmost upper corner of every panel gives the conditional probability that the AMOC collapses before the Amazon rainforest.
-The leftmost upper corner of every panel gives the probability that the AMOC collapses before the Amazon has suffered any tree cover loss (under the influence of the AMOC).
-Note that, in this model, there is no back-coupling from the Amazon to the AMOC.
-All conditional probabilities inferred here are obtained by looking at the statistics of the decreases in AMOC strength, compared to the first-passage times of the Amazon across each level of its score function.
+Hatched cells correspond to a probability of zero: the corresponding event is so unlikely that it was never sampled in the trajectories generated through TAMS.
+The upper right-hand corner of both panels gives the conditional probability that the AMOC reaches a normalized strength of one (i.e. reaches its collapsed state) before the Amazon rainforest in region 1 or 2 reaches a degradation of one (i.e. reaches a degraded state).
+Therefore, the upper right-hand corner of each panel gives the probability that the AMOC collapses before the Amazon rainforest transitions (in the corresponding region), given that the forest transitions within $200$ years.
+Similarly, the upper left-hand corner of every panel gives the probability that the AMOC collapses before the Amazon has suffered any degradation.
+This event is so unlikely that it never occurred in all trajectories simulated throughout the $20$ independent runs of TAMS.